 - Implemented a rapid tourism product design and development approach that delivered over 20 innovative and immersive tourism products with local stakeholders in regional destinations (Karakol, Osh, South Shore and Naryn) within two to three months.
-This enabled destinations an experiential tourism offering to feature in blogger promotion campaigns and to appeal to and market to independent travelers and small groups.
+This enabled destinations to offer immersive experiences to feature in blogger promotion campaigns and to market to independent travelers and small group tours.

 - Product development strategy included coaching and training stakeholders in understanding the connection between their unique destination strengths and leading experiential and adventure travel trends and sustainable tourism practices.

 - Delivered strategic, tactical and implementation advisory across a range of products in the areas of food/culinary tourism, outdoor adventure, experiential travel, and cultural and community-based tourism products.
 Impact: increased awareness, tourist traffic, length of stay, daily and overall spend of travelers in the destination — with a focus on benefitting local providers and small businesses.